Drones and aerial imagery capture privacy notice

 Our core data protection obligations and commitments are set out in Bradford Council's primary privacy notice.

-Bradford Council is currently operating under the Civil Aviation Authority (CAA) Open Category regulations.
+Bradford Council operates under the Civil Aviation Authority (CAA) Open Category regulations or Specific category regulations as appropriate.

 The information we collect will be the minimum we need to deliver our service.